-Our 2007 annual meeting of stockholders will be held at 10:00 a.m. local time on Wednesday, May 9, 2007, in the Huntington Conference Room at the Molina Healthcare Corporate Headquarters located at One Golden Shore Drive, Long Beach, California, 90802, for the following purposes:
+Our 2008 annual meeting of stockholders will be held at 10:00 a.m. local time on Thursday, May 15, 2008, in the Huntington Conference Room at the Molina Healthcare building located at One Golden Shore Drive, Long Beach, California, 90802, for the following purposes:

-1. To elect three Class II directors to hold office until the 2010 annual meeting.

-2. To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- 1. To elect three Class III directors to hold office until the 2011 annual meeting. - 2.
+To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

 The foregoing items of business are more fully described in the proxy statement accompanying this notice.
-The board of directors has fixed the close of business on March 19, 2007 as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting and at any continuation, adjournment, or postponement thereof.
+The board of directors has fixed the close of business on March 25, 2008 as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting and at any continuation, adjournment, or postponement thereof.